covid-at-home/covid-at-home/shopping.md

 ## Shopping list

 The standard advice is to have about 2-4 weeks of essentials like groceries and other basic household supplies -- basically a surplus of what you normally have on hand, but with some emphasis on longer shelf-life foods, for sheltering in place.
-You will also want to think about some other supplies (e.g., fever thermometer) and personal protective equipment (PPE).
+You will also want to think about some other supplies (e.g., fever thermometer) and personal protective equipment (PPE; e,g, mask and gloves).

 ### Food